What Is a Battery Coach

 The Lineage of Great Battery Coaches

 Most battery coaches are former catchers.
 Approximately 80% of battery coaches across NPB's 12 teams played catcher during their active careers.
 Catcher experience is valued because firsthand understanding of pitch calling and pitcher psychology is considered essential.
-Recently, former pitchers have also entered the role, bringing pitcher perspective to pitch sequence construction.
+Since the 2020s, former pitchers have also entered the role, bringing pitcher perspective to pitch sequence construction.
 Battery coach evaluation is difficult to quantify, but team ERA and batting average against serve as indicators.
 When DeNA changed battery coaches in 2019, team ERA improved from 4.18 to 3.93.

 The Battery Coach in the Data Era

 Battery coach work extends beyond game days.
 During spring training, they dedicate significant time to developing young catchers, providing detailed instruction on stance, mitt presentation, and communication timing during bullpen sessions.
 Throughout the season, they conduct post-game meetings with catchers reviewing that day's pitch calling and identifying improvements.
-Modern video analysis tools enable analysis of approximately 300 pitches per game by the following day, establishing a cycle of continuous improvement.
+Post-2020 video analysis tools enable analysis of approximately 300 pitches per game by the following day, establishing a cycle of continuous improvement.
 Though rarely in the spotlight, battery coaches critically influence team pitching performance, with their work quality directly impacting season results.
 In MLB, the equivalent "catching coach" position has expanded across teams since the 2020s, and NPB's battery coach system is gaining attention as a pioneering approach.